What is a limiter?

-Back in the year 1935 Al Twone based in San Francisco developed an audio processor called PROGAR ( Program Guardian ).
-This audio processing tool can be described as a first audio limiter.
+Back in the year, 1935 Al Twone based in San Francisco developed an audio processor called PROGAR ( Program Guardian ).
+This audio processing tool was the first audio limiter.
 It was a combined piece of audio equipment, consisted of an intelligent compressor ( with automatic gain control ) and a peak limiter.
 It took more than 10 years to Al Twone to patent its invention and sell it to Langevin.
-After that his audio processing tool became commercially available on the market.
+After that, his audio processing tool became commercially available on the market.

-The technology of the peak limiters significantly advanced in the early 1950`s.
-Back then, General Electric company introduced their BA-6 peak limiter and later BA-7 as its successor.
-The reason why those devices were so advanced was because they used input audio to modulate RF carrier and then all peak limiting was applied to the carrier.
+The technology of the peak limiters significantly advanced in the early 1950s.
+Back then, General Electric company introduced its BA-6 peak limiter and later BA-7 as its successor.
+The reason why those devices were so advanced was that they used input audio to modulate RF carrier and then all peak limiting was applied to the carrier.
 After demodulation, the audio was fed to the transmitter.
 It made huge success since this approach eliminated many unwanted audio artifacts.
-On the other hand, like the majority of the audio equipment of that time, two people are needed to lift and mount such a device into a rack.
+On the other hand, like the majority of the audio equipment of that time, two people had to lift and mount such a device into a rack.